pagerange/session/README.md

 ### Installation

-Note: has not yet been released on Packagist.
-You can still install  using composer by adding a repositories section to composer.json:
+You can download and install in your path manually, or you can install  using composer by adding a repositories section to composer.json:

 ```json